 Restaurants won’t stop serving because it’s cold outside; however, many will close by 6 or 7 p.m.—especially near touristy areas like Prague’s Old Town Square (where we recommend eating).

 One thing all restaurants have going for them: They tend not to close on holidays such as Christmas Eve or New Year’s Eve—so make reservations early!

 Take cabs to and from the airport

 You may have heard that cabs are more expensive than public transportation (and they are).
 Still, the benefits outweigh the drawbacks—you don’t have to worry about making connections or leaving yourself enough time for unexpected delays on the train or bus.

 Plus, since taxis are private cars with professional drivers who are skilled at navigating busy streets, they can get you from A to B without losing any time—and since there’s no need to transfer between trains or buses, getting from point A (the airport) to point B (your final destination) takes less time overall.

 Make sure you visit the Christmas markets

 Christmas markets are a must-do activity when visiting Europe in the winter.
 These festive markets typically pop up in town squares and sell Christmas goodies, from ornaments to food.

 Wander the stalls, do some people-watching, and enjoy the holiday atmosphere!
 Be careful not to drink too much Glühwein (mulled wine), or you may nap under the Christmas tree.

-There are many great winter destinations in Europe filled with holiday cheer and excellent Christmas lights.
+Many great winter destinations in Europe are filled with holiday cheer and excellent Christmas lights.
 Germany is the most well-known country that has perfect Christmas markets.
 However, nearly every European city center has a Christmas market in the winter.